 - If your child has been prescribed a rescue medication for school, make sure it’s tried first at home so you know how your child responds to it.

 - If your child has a vagus nerve stimulator, they may use a magnet when a seizure occurs.

-Develop a seizure response plan (also called action plans) with your child’s epilepsy care team and the school nurse.
+Develop a seizure action plan (also called response plans) with your child’s epilepsy care team and the school nurse.

-- A Seizure Response Plan is critical to have.
+- A Seizure Action Plan is critical to have.
 It serves as a way to communicate important information about your child’s seizures and what to do.
-Learn how to make a Seizure Response Plan.
+Learn how to make a Seizure Action Plan.

 - Visit our Toolbox to find all the forms you may need.

 Help your school nurse learn how to manage seizures in the school setting.